Canadian truck drivers distance themselves from ‘Freedom Convoy’ protests

 Manbir Bharj drives a crane truck in Ontario and says that the vaccine mandates imposed by the U.S. and Canadian governments on truckers were “fair” because they helped mitigate the spread of the virus.

-“This is why the virus is spreading and mutating into different variants — because people don’t know how to follow the damn rules,” Bharj said.
+“This is why the virus is spreading and mutating into different variants — because people don’t know how to follow” rules, Bharj said.

 Some worry that the damage to the industry may be hard to reverse.
 The convoy threatens to exacerbate a labor shortage that already plagued Canadian trucking before the coronavirus hit, Gupta said.
 About 23,000 truck driver jobs need to be filled, according to a January report by Trucking HR Canada.